BackupTheBerlios/hjb-svn/trunk/www/session-objects.rst

 Queue Browsers in HJB
 +++++++++++++++++++++

-In HJB, each Durable Subscriber
+In HJB, each Queue Browser

 * is represented by a HTTP resource whose URL is a child URL of the session used to create it.